kettanaito/naming-cheatsheet/README.md

 ```

 #### `has`
-Describes whether current context possesses a certain value or state.
+Describes whether the current context possesses a certain value or state.
 ```js
 /* Bad */
 const isProductsExist = (productsCount > 0);